-Sport Aviation and Experimenter are produced by EAA staff and contributors.
+EAA Sport Aviation is produced by EAA staff and contributors.

 Sport Aviation: Published monthly and distributed to all EAA members.
 Scope ranges from current aviation-related news to how-to, safety and construction articles, restoration techniques, aircraft features, and monthly columns.